 Party planners don't have to travel to stock up at Oriental Trading Company.
 The company sells more than 40,000 products, including party supplies, toys and novelties, arts and crafts, and home decor through its websites and catalogs.
 It mails some 300 million copies of its seasonal catalogs, which include such titles as Oriental Trading Company, Terry's Village, Crafts, Hands on Fun, and Inspirations.
 Oriental Trading supplies carnivals, schools, churches, nonprofits, and businesses.
 Founded in 1932 in Omaha by Harry Watanabe, privately-held Oriental Trading in 2012 agreed to be acquired by Berkshire Hathaway.

 Change in Company Type

-The sale of Oriental Trading Company (OTC) to investment firm Berkshire Hathaway is slated to close in late 2012.
+The sale of Oriental Trading Company (OTC) to investment firm Berkshire Hathaway closed in late 2012.
 The sale marks the end to a series of ownership changes for OTC and distances the company from a seven-month stint in Chapter 11, from which it emerged in early 2011.

 OTC, which filed for bankruptcy in mid-2010, slashed its debt load by about 70% (down to roughly $200 million) and boasted an improved capital structure.
 It added that both revenues and operating margins have grown over the past year, indicating a more stable business environment.
 Oriental Trading also came under new ownership amid the restructuring; about 15 financial institutions that previously held the company's senior debt gained control, with no one holding a majority stake.
 (The firm was previously majority owned by private equity firm The Carlyle Group, and Brentwood Associates owned a 25% stake.)
 Oriental Trading fell into bankruptcy because it was unable to pay toward some overdue debt and failed to find restructuring alternatives with its creditors.
 Fortunately, the firm continued to operate during its reorganization, thanks to about $40 million in debtor-in-possession financing from existing lenders.